NidhitheCoder/css-tricks/css-matrix/Readme.md

 - The matrix function integrates all the transform functions into one that is rotate, scale, translate and skew.
 - Syntax
   `matrix(scaleX, skewY, skewX, scaleY, tx, ty)`
+- The order of values in both matrix functions are not in sequences.